Miladxsar23/micro-frontend-nx/README.md

 3. Build and start the containers: `docker-compose up --build`
 4. The retrieval post service application will be accessible at `http://localhost:3000`
 5. The management post service application will be accessible at `http://localhost:3001`
+6. The react app application will be accessible at `http://localhost:4200`

 ### Running without Docker Compose (local MongoDB)